lokapal-xyz/education/content/howtodao/02-dao-administration/Access-Control-and-Admin-Roles/Multisig-Governance.md

 - **Security and Decentralization Benefits** – Why DAOs rely on multisig governance.
 - **Implementation Considerations** – Key factors when designing a multisig system.

-By requiring multiple signers to approve transactions or governance changes, multisigs reduce centralization risks while enhancing security and accountability.

 ---

 ## **Understanding Multisig Wallets in DAOs**